Openmail/cmp/README.md

 #### init: config

 `config` is a required argument of `init`.
-It allows us to configure/customize the CMP.
+It configures/customizes the CMP.

 Example Configuration: